snowkylin/data-mining-pku/README.md

 This is a more detailed instruction about the assignment of DW & DM course.

-**NOTICE: The final exam will be held on 8:30 - 10:30 am, June 15th in Classroom 307, Science Teaching Building.**
+**NOTICE: The final exam will be held on 8:30 - 10:30 am, June 15th in Classroom 307, Science Teaching Building.
+The assignment should be handed in before 23:59, June 15th.**

 ## Projects Description